 A learning community leader should be a full-time Ohio University student, with preference given to undergraduates.
 Applicants must:

-- be a current Ohio University student in good academic standing with a 2.5 accumulative GPA or higher;
+- be a current Ohio University student in good academic standing;

-- must be free of pending judicial charges and judicial probation during the semester of employment;
+- free of pending judicial charges and judicial probation during the semester of employment;

-- must be able to attend day-long training on Sunday, April 14 and Friday, August 23;
+- must be able to attend LCL training on Sunday, April 12 and Friday, August 25;

 - have a genuine desire to work with students;

 - have the ability to relate to students from a variety of backgrounds and abilities;

-- have an understanding of, and sensitivity to, transition concerns and problems faced by new students;
+- be sensitive to transition concerns and problems faced by new students;

-- possess strong written and verbal communication skills; 8) be knowledgeable about student services, campus resources, and student activities;
+- be knowledgeable about student services, campus resources, and student activities;

 - be comfortable initiating contact with faculty members and planning activities to involve them;

-- have the ability and desire to work as a team member.
+- have the ability and desire to work as a team.

 To apply to be an LCL, you will complete an online application.
-Part of the application is responding to 10 open-ended questions.
+Part of the application is responding to 6 open-ended questions.
 These prompts are listed below so you can prepare your answers before beginning the application.
-It's likely you'll copy your pre-written answers from a Word file or Google Doc and paste them into the application while you're applying.
-Applications are due by February 1, 2019.